syedmuhammadhuzaifaali/Pattern-Recognition-Road_Hazard_Detection-/README.md

 **Group:** [WS25-PR7]

 ## Project Overview:
 This project presents a **Road Hazard Detection (Cracks & Potholes)** designed to automate road surface inspections.
-By combining Deep Learning (CNN) with a Rule-Based Meta-Learner, the system doesn't just identify hazards—it evaluates their severity to help engineers prioritize repairs.
+By combining Deep Learning (CNN) with a Rule-Based Meta-Learner, the system doesn't just identify hazards, it evaluates their severity to help engineers prioritize repairs.

 ## Dataset & Setup:
 We utilize the **RDD-2022 (China_Urban subset)**.
 To ensure project synchronization, we use a standardized Google Drive workflow.